CHAD BERGINNIS, CFM

 ALAN LULLOFF, PE, CFM

-SCIENCE SERVICES PROGRAM MANAGER
+SCIENCE SERVICES PROGRAM DIRECTOR

 Alan Lulloff is Science Services Program Manager for the Association of State Floodplain Managers (ASFPM) managing research and outreach projects for the association.
 In addition to ASFPM's published reports, ASFPM's Science Services program also has developed training materials for one-day workshops on Coastal No Adverse Impact and has conducted ten Coastal No Adverse Workshops over the past three years on the Atlantic Coast and the Gulf of Mexico.